ash-bergs/ash-bergs/README.md

 - 💬 Ask me about ... almost anything!
 - 📫 How to reach me: ... **ashizbergs@gmail.com**
 - ⚡ Fun fact: ...
 I'm an avid knitter - or, as we call ourselves, fiber artist 🧶
 - 📖 I'm currently reading...
-The Five: The Untold Live of the Women Killed by Jack the Ripper by Hallie Rubenhold
+The Five: The Untold Lives of the Women Killed by Jack the Ripper by Hallie Rubenhold